 To me, the medium packing cubes are the perfect size for shirts and pants/shorts.
 That is why they are the best packing cubes to buy.
 Unless you are a tall or large person, the medium packing cube is the most practical.
 It is small enough to fit two or three into your carry on luggage and it should hold all of the tops and bottoms you need for your vacation.

 se Packing Cubes

 One medium packing cube has my short sleeve or long sleeve shirts while another has my pants or shorts.
-Since my trips are usually only a week or two (and I wash while on vacation) I can easily fit 10 shirts if need be.
+Since my trips are usually only a week or two, and I wash clothes while on vacation, I can easily fit 10 shirts if need be.
 The same thing applies to pants.
-I can usually stuff fewer bottoms inside a medium packing cube, but I can usually get about 6-8 items in there (sometimes more depending if they are thicker or longer).
+I can usually stuff fewer bottoms inside a medium packing cube, but I can usually get about 6-8 items in there (sometimes more depending on if they are thicker or longer).
 I have also used is during the winter and one of my cubes has been my medium layers or sweatshirts. *Just for reference, I am 5’3 and about 120 pounds.

 It is great when you are traveling with others (family or partner) and you need to fit all your items in one luggage.
 This way each person has their own cube and “space” and it also makes things much easier to find when it comes time to get items out of the packing cubes.

 My second recommendation of what size packing cube to buy is to purchase the Slim packing cubes.
 This size is perfect for underwear, socks, and miscellaneous items.
 I have also used it to pack bathing suits for everyone or to pack pajamas.
 If I had to buy packing cubes all over again, I would make sure to have included more Slim sizes – they are very useful.